-Raw materials, non-returnable packaging materials - and consumable spare parts purchase cost on a weighted average basis including transportation and applicable clearing charges.
+Raw materials, non-returnable packaging materials and - purchase cost on a weighted average basis including transportation and applicable clearing charges.

-Finished products and products-in-process

-weighted average cost of direct materials and labour plus a reasonable proportion of manufacturing overheads based on normal levels of activity.

-Goods in transit

-Purchase cost incurred to date
+Finished products and products-in-process - weighted average cost of direct materials and labour plus a reasonable proportion of manufacturing overheads based on normal levels of activity.
+Goods in transit Purchase cost incurred to date